 It’s not really the connector that’s the problem, which is why you can’t just get a cheap adapter or cut the end off and put on a different connector.
 Systems that are designed for different impedance cables don’t work well together and it’s better to make sure the antenna you buy is designed for the booster you want to use.
 Converters that go from 50 to 75 ohm or vice versa are hard to find and expensive.

 The frequency range

 Most antennas are really best for a very limited set of frequencies.
 It’s important when you get an antenna that you’re working with the same frequency range used by the booster.
 It’s ok if the antenna also picks up frequencies you don’t need, so long as it does a good job picking up what you do need.
 If you want to make sure you’re picking up all cellular frequencies including those used for high-speed data, make sure that the antenna is rated for 700MHz to 1900MHz.
-If it’s not, your 4G booster isn’t going to get the signal it needs.
+If it’s not, your cellular signal booster isn’t going to get the signal it needs.

 Oh and of course… there’s one more thing: gain.
 Obviously you want to get an antenna whose gain matches your needs.
 In the case of antennas, gain is usually measured in dBi, which is a number indicating how much better a particular antenna is than a reference antenna in a lab.
 It’s typical for a cellular antenna to have between 7 and 15 dBi gain.
 While more is better, if the signal overloads your booster the booster will reduce power to compensate so getting a really big antenna could be a waste of money.